shaack/cm-web-modules/README.md

 Created with svjs are:

 - [cm-chessboard](https://github.com/shaack/cm-chessboard) The Chessboard for chessmail.de, a SVG replacement of chessboard.js
 - [cm-pgn](https://github.com/shaack/cm-pgn) Parsing and rendering PGNs with nags, variations and comments.
-(Alphaversion, not productive)